cskokgibbs/GLM-Prior/README.md

 ## 🧠 GRN Inference with PMF-GRN (Stage 2)
 Binarized prior-knowledge can be used as input for the [PMF-GRN](https://github.com/nyu-dl/pmf-grn) model to perform full GRN inference.
-- PMF-GRN takes this prior-knowledge matrix and single cell gene expression data to infer directed regulatory edges between TFs and their target genes
+- PMF-GRN takes this prior-knowledge matrix and single cell gene expression data to infer directed regulatory edges between TFs and their target genes.
+The output of PMF-GRN includes a gene regulatory network and transcription factor activity for all genes and TFs, as well as metrics such as uncertainty calibration and AUPRC.

 ## 🧬 Datasets and Models
 Datasets and models associated with the paper can be found on HuggingFace